 I wrote this off as an overzealous volunteer, even though we were getting a lot of pointed stares and hostile body language from everyone operating the aid station.
 Everyone there trained suspicious attention on us, monitoring our movements as if we posed a threat that needed to be contained.
 Nobody at Penny Pines welcomed us verbally or through body language.

 I pointed out the dropbags to Myriam, and explained what they were.
 It was being made excessively clear that we were not welcome.
 It’s never fun to stay where you aren’t wanted, so we left the aid station and hiked a half mile or so on the trail.
 We spotted the female first and second place runners coming through and cheered them.
 We then hiked back down the trail, through the aid station, and to our car, which was parked a few hundred yards away from the aid station, to keep limited aid station parking clear for people participating in the race.

-We drove down to the general store.
+We drove down to the general store, about 30 miles away.
 We saw Gary Hilliard and chatted for a minute.
 We bought snacks and sat outside the general store and ate them.
 We headed to the ranger station and took some tourist photos.
 The ranger was chatty despite having almost lost her voice.
 She welcomed us to the park.
 Several relaxing hours passed.

 Playing tourist at the ranger station

 tourist (noun): “a person who is traveling or visiting a place for pleasure.”

 In the aftermath, the statement that we were tourists is used against us, because we knew that an ultramarathon was taking place and thus couldn’t possibly have any other reason for wanting to be there.
 That we could have been visiting Anza Borrego Desert State Park for the pleasure of visiting the park, to get away from the noise of the city, breath clean air, see, spend time in, and photograph this beautiful place, is not believable to ultrarunners.